Impresss/Protocol-Example/README.md

 ```

 ### How it works:
-At first, Server sends payload to client, then recieve packet payload client
+At first, Server sends payload to client, then recieve payload from client
 Server:
 ```
 -----------SERVER-----------